ViktorFu/Awesome-GeoVAEs/README.md

 ---

-## 2. Hyperspherical VAEs (超球面VAE)
+## 2. Hyperspherical VAEs

+*   **Analogy**: Imagine the latent space as the surface of a globe.
+Every point is defined by its direction (latitude/longitude) from the center, not its distance.
-- **Core Idea**: Constrains the latent space to the unit hypersphere, forcing all latent vectors to have an L2 norm of 1.
+*   **Core Idea**: Constrains the latent space to the surface of a unit hypersphere, forcing all latent vectors to have an L2 norm of 1.
 The model learns the "direction" of the data rather than its "magnitude."
-This is typically implemented via the von Mises-Fisher (vMF) distribution.
+This is typically implemented using the von Mises-Fisher (vMF) distribution as a prior.
-- **Advantages**: Focuses on direction rather than length, effectively mitigates posterior collapse, naturally suited for directional data.
-- **Suitable Data Types**: **Directional data where angular relationships matter** (such as text embeddings, gene expression profiles, image styles).
+*   **Advantages**:
+    *   **Directional Focus**: Isolates angular relationships by removing magnitude as a factor of variation.
+    *   **Mitigates Posterior Collapse**: Prevents latent codes from collapsing to the origin, a common VAE failure mode.
+    *   **Natural for Certain Data**: Aligns well with data where normalization is a standard preprocessing step.

 ### Papers